SinnDevelopment/azure-tiltify-discord-bot/README.md

 #### General Commands
 - `/find <type> <query>`: Search for active campaigns by user, team, or cause
-- `/ping`: Test the bot's response time to the server
+- `/ping`: Test the bot's response time to the server (Not currently implemented)
 - `/setup <type> <id>`: Setup the bot with your Tiltify campaign information

 #### Locked Commands